Storage of audiometric testing data

 As we provide the data electronically, there are NO paper records to store or file, meaning a simple secure folder on a server will suffice.

 If an employee requests it, you should provide them with access to their own result but care must be taken not to provide access to the results for any other individuals.
 The simplest solution is to use the PDF report we supply and print the one page with that employee’s audiogram result on it.

 Insurer access to audiometric testing data

-Clients should even be careful with bodies such as insurers.
-Letting them view anonymous data which confirms trends and that the hearing tests have been taking place is perfectly fine, but they have no legal basis for seeing individual personal audiometry results.
-If an insurer wants to see the full report where results categories per individual are given, or the audiograms, then consent for that from the employees concerned must be obtained.
+Clients should be careful with bodies such as insurers.
+Letting them view anonymous data which confirms trends and that the audiometric tests have been taking place is perfectly fine, but they have no legal basis for seeing individual personal audiometry results.
+If an insurer wants to see the full report where results categories per individual are given, or the audiograms, then consent for that from all the employees concerned must be obtained.